 Quickstart: Connect to your Active Directory Forest

-In this quickstart, you'll connect Azure ATP to Active Directory (AD) to retrieve data about users and computers.
+In this quickstart, you'll connect Microsoft Defender for Identity to Active Directory (AD) to retrieve data about users and computers.
 If you're connecting multiple forests, see the Multi-forest support article.

 - At least one of the following directory services accounts with read access to all objects in the monitored domains:

 A standard AD user account and password.
 Required for sensors running Windows Server 2008 R2 SP1.

 A group Managed Service Account (gMSA).
 Requires Windows Server 2012 or above.
 All sensors must have permissions to retrieve the gMSA account's password.
 For information about creating a gMSA account, see Set up a gMSA account.